prantlf/build-number-generator/README.md

 ## Command-line usage

 Make sure that you have [Node] >= 6 installed.
-Install the `build-number-generator` package globally to be able to generate and parse build numbers from any directory using `PATH`:
+Install the `build-number-generator` package globally to be able to generate and parse build numbers by running `buildnumgen` from any directory in `PATH`:

     $ npm i -g build-number-generator